ore-code/ore-cms-js/docs/02-pages.md

 **Example**

-The structure of a small website.
+_The structure of a small website_

 	/public/
 	├── about/